-The Legendary Psychic type from Gen I's Kanto region and the top Pokémon in Pokémon Go, Mewtwo will do a ton of damage to Mega Gengar, even if it doesn't last particularly long.
-As a Psychic type, Mewtwo takes half damage from Fighting, but takes double damage from Ghost and Dark.
-It also has access to both excellent Psychic moves, Psycho Cut and Psystrike, as well as the most powerful Ghost type move in the game, Shadow Ball.
+Legendary from the Kanto region and one of the top Pokémon in Pokémon Go, Mewtwo is the best non-Shadow, non-Mega counter for Mega Gengar.
+As a pure Psychic type, it takes reduced damage from Fighting type moves, but takes increased damage from Ghost and Dark.
+It also has access to excellent Psychic moves, Psycho Cut and Psystrike, as well as the most powerful Ghost type move in the game, Shadow Ball.
+Psystrike is the better of these two moves, but both are invaluable Legacy moves, so don't TM either away!
 Mewtwo has also been available in a number of ways, including as a Shadow Pokémon, so many players have at least one or two already powered up for this fight.

 Giratina Origin Forme

 A Legendary from Gen IV's Sinnoh region, Giratina makes an excellent counter for Mega Gengar, but specifically Giratina (Origin).
 This Ghost and Dragon type takes super effective damage from Ghost and Dark type moves, while resisting Fighting and Poison type damage.
 The Origin Forme hasn't been available as many times as the Altered Forme, but both use the same Candy so many players still have the resources to power up at least one or two.
 If you're bringing Giratina to this fight, you'll want it to know Shadow Claw and Shadow Ball.